Contents

 This eliminates the entire manual process and the constant emailing, making tech pack creation 70% faster than traditional methods.
 This has been shown through the new Illustrator Plug-In, which imports designs via cloud-based software in seconds.

 This is key in promoting PLM techniques that manage a business sustainably, across numerous distribution channels.
-The Techpacker app enables fashion teams and their manufacturers to manage product development in real time.
+The PLMBR app enables fashion teams and their manufacturers to manage product development in real time.

-If, on top of e-commerce growth, we throw social media into the mix, (like Instagram's shopping feature brands can be present in their customers' favorite channels with a fully integrated digital commerce offering.
+If, on top of e-commerce growth, we throw social media into the mix, (like Instagram's shopping feature and TikTok’s Live Shopping brands can be present in their customers' favorite channels with a fully integrated digital commerce offering.
 This gives them greater visibility and provides them with more opportunities to make a sale.

 Likewise, sustainable fashion apps like Vinted and Depop have taken the market by storm, replacing traditional avenues like eBay and Gumtree for selling second-hand fashion.
 These mobile sales sites have revolutionized the online sales industry, demonstrating how mobile commerce is innovating every aspect of the fashion industry.

-OBSESS is a platform that allows brands and retailers to create and serve 3D, 360-degree shopping experiences on their websites, mobile apps, and social channels via a 3D Commerce Cloud.
+OBSESS is a platform that enables brands and retailers to design and serve 3D, 360-degree shopping experiences on their websites, mobile apps, and social channels using a 3D Commerce Cloud.

 VIRTUSIZE also enables online fashion retailers to virtually illustrate the size of their products, to find the accurate fit for the garments their customers choose.